 - Tip: Don’t forget to bring some kind of reef or swimming shoes to enter the water in.
 Although it is virtually swimmable at any tide, you are swimming on the ‘Rock of Polynesia’ and it is rocky!

-6. Hio Beach – Things to do in Niue
+6. Hio Beach – Things To Do in Niue

 Due to the shape of the island of Niue, there aren’t the same typically white sandy beaches of the other South Pacific nations.